 Crochet bookmark patterns are perfect for so many reasons.
 They are small, so you can easily craft a lot of them in a short amount of time.
 Instant gratification projects like this are great stress relievers.
 You can also make a bunch of them to give away as last-minute gifts during the holiday season.

 However, just because the projects are small, doesn't mean that they have to be simple.
 There are many different crochet bookmark patterns.
 Yes, some of them are simple, which are great for meditative and easy projects.
-There are others, though, that give you the opportunity to practice more detailed, intricate stitchwork.
-Basically, if there's something you want to do in crochet, you can add it to a bookmark design.
+There are others, though, that allow you to practice more detailed, intricate stitchwork.
+If there's something you want to do in crochet, you can add it to a bookmark design.

 01 of 10